Cais/desk-mess-mirrored/readme.txt

 * Resolved in v2.0.1 - Always use a title in every widget or the push-pin top of the widget box will not resolve correctly, even a single space will work.
 * add_custom_image_header() is not implemented as it will not handle multiple header images; in the case of this theme, there are three (3) being used in the header.
 * It is recommended to not have an excessive quantity of menu items, for example a quantity causing the top menu to exceed two lines, may obscure the post title in some views

-== TODO ==
-= Short Term Goals =
-* [x] Ticket 418: meta information generator is handled by wordpress this should be removed in the header.php
-* [x] Address spacing issue for comment from fields (user not logged in)
-* [x] Ticket 418: sticky tab menu bar not handling children or grandchildren
-* [x] Ticket 418: Review and re-work graphics use for menu items to display drop-down or multi-level menus (long-term)
-* [x] Review `editor-style.css` file, address image alignments
-* [x] Clean up new functionality of `dmm_dynamic_copyright`
-* [x] Move supported browsers minimum to LTE IE7 ...
-NB: Theme is only tested and supported in current browsers as noted in the changelog file.

-= Long Term Goals =
-* [x] Corrected widget title empty issue - see `DMM Widget Title` in functions.php
-* [x] Review second "Home" page scenarios for possible solutions
-* [-] Theme Options?
-Not likely.

 == Changelog ==
 * see changelog.txt for additional details